-Trace clipping your horse
+Tips for trace clipping your horse

 Trace clipping is the perfect way to get the best of both worlds – your horse won’t sweat through his winter coat, and all of his other parts are still fuzzy and protected.
-But trace clipping your horse is often more complicated than a body clip – you have to contend with borders.
+But trace clipping your horse is often more complicated than a body clip – you must contend with borders.

 Which trace clip is best for your horse?